 Our Promise: California State Employees Giving at Work is rooted in the legislature and California Statute.
 It is mandated by law to be administered in accordance with the Department of General Services (DGS) and the State Controllers Office (SCO).
 DGS is the governing body for Our Promise and their statutes combined with the two below are what make up this wonderful campaign.
-To learn more about the role that DGS and SCO play in Our Promise, click here.
+To visit the official California Legislative Information page, click here.

 The department may approve plans for payroll deduction from the salaries or wages of state officers and employees under subdivision (f) of Section 1151 for charitable contributions to the agency handling the principal combined fund drive in any area.
 The department shall establish necessary rules and regulations, including the following:

 (a) Standards for establishing what constitutes the principal combined fund drive in an area.

 (b) A requirement that the agency to receive these contributions shall pay, for deposit in the General Fund, the additional cost to the state of making these deductions and remitting the proceeds, as determined by the Controller.

 (c) A requirement that the agency to receive these contributions shall pay, for deposit in the Service Revolving Fund, the department’s cost to administer the annual charitable campaign fund drive.
 This amount shall be determined by the department and shall only be available for the support of the department upon appropriation by the Legislature.

 (d) Provisions for standard amounts of deductions from which each state officer or employee may select the contribution that he or she desires to make, if any.